nickbabcock/Pdoxcl2Sharp/README.md

 Many of those who play Paradox Interactive's games are also programmers;
 however, one of the biggest hurdles to developing a tool is the actual parsing of the files.
 Parsing is a nontrivial problem that is hard to get right.
 This project aims to be 100% compatible with the parser Paradox uses.
-The end result is to eliminate of all the boiler plate code and provide a "plug and parse" mechanism.
+The end is to eliminate of all the boiler plate code and provide a "plug and parse" mechanism.

 ## Install

-Since the demographics users are convceivably small, I've decided against a nuget package, so installation is a manual process.
+Since the demographics, users are conceivably small, I've decided against a nuget package, so installation is a manual process.
 If a nuget package is wanted, please raise an issue.

-If you will be doing all the parsing manually, then all you need to do is grab the .dll from the from the [latest] release, and add the appropriate reference in your favorite IDE.
+If you will be doing all the parsing manually, then all you need to do is grab the .dll from the [latest] release, and add the appropriate reference in your favorite IDE.

 [latest]: https://github.com/nickbabcock/Pdoxcl2Sharp/releases/latest